 Grill on New York Street

-Outside canopied area with white whicker chairs and comfy cushions close to Piccadilly – perfect for no nonsense food alfresco.
-Equipped with heat lamps for that sudden drop in temperature that’s often just round the corner.
+Outside canopied area with white wicker chairs and comfy cushions close to Piccadilly – perfect for no-nonsense food alfresco.
+Equipped with heat lamps for that sudden drop in temperature that’s often just around the corner.

 The Lowry Hotel

 Another great spot overlooking the Irwell but from the Salford side of the river.
 The open-air terrace is a pretty special place for a bottle of something fizzy in the summer sunshine.
 And we don’t mean pop.